Recurrent miscarriage: Genes and Inflammation

 Recurrent pregnancy loss, or recurrent miscarriage, is defined in research as three or more consecutive pregnancy losses before 20 weeks.
 It is a heartbreaking reality for up to 3% of couples trying to conceive.

-There are many reasons for miscarriages, of course.
+There are many reasons for miscarriages.
 Genetic studies emphasize the importance of inflammation, clotting factors, hormonal regulation, immune response, and detoxification genes.
 Non-maternal reasons would include chromosomal abnormalities or deleterious mutations incompatible with life in the fetus.

 This article focuses on the role of inflammation and how it impacts pregnancy.
 We will dive into several different inflammatory cytokines and look at the genetic variants that increase or decrease the risk of recurrent miscarriage.
 You will find targeted lifestyle and dietary solutions at the end of the article.
 Proinflammatory cytokines, though, are only one aspect of recurrent miscarriage.
 Think of this as one tool in your toolbox when TTC.